Bill Veeck rumors, news

 -

 • What can be learned from White Sox history?Figure out a way to bring these two guys back to life, and all shall be well.
 The history of the inglorious season of 1970, that is The White Sox of 1970 have been ingloriously brought to the fore by the White Sox of 2023, as 101 losses is the most for the team since that dreaded 1970 record-setter.
-But while there is very little hope that the current powers-that-be in Bridgeport can keep...2023Check it out White Sox
+But while there is very little hope that the current powers-that-be in Bridgeport can keep...2023Visit the page White Sox

 -